top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/17_parking.md

 ### Part B: Duckiebot
 Instructions to reproduce the demo on the duckiebot:

-Step 1: Switch to the parking branch
+Step 1: Switch to the parking branch:
-`git checkout devel-parking`
+`git checkout devel-parking-jan15`

-Step 2: Source your environment
+Step 2: Source your environment:
 `source environment.sh`

 Step 3: Place your duckiebot anywhere in the parking lot, given that it can see the parking apriltags from a reasonable distance

 Step 4: Launch the following file with the appropriate arguments:
-`roslaunch parking parking_localization.launch veh:=myvehicle ` where the argument "veh" is the name of your duckiebot Step 5: The launch file will localize the duckiebot via the apriltags.
+`roslaunch parking parking_localization.launch veh:=myvehicle ` where the argument "veh" is the name of your duckiebot

+Step 5: The launch file will localize the duckiebot via the apriltags.
 An output of "A collision free path was found!" will display when a path is found.

-Step 6: Your duckiebot will locate itself with respect to the parking spaces and save a figure of its position and heading in a figure in your duckietown/catkin_ws/src/50-misc-additional-functionality/parking/src/ folder.
+Step 6: Your duckiebot will locate itself with respect to the parking spaces and save a figure of its position and heading in a figure in your duckietown/catkin_ws/src/50-misc-additional-functionality/parking/src/ folder as "path.pdf".
 You can view this image to see how well the duckiebot localized itself within the lot and planned a path to a given space.

 Step 7: The default planning space the duckiebot will plan to is space 2.
 If you would like to plan to a different space, type the following command: `roslaunch parking parking_localization.launch veh:=myvehicle end_space = endspace `  where end_space is an integer from 1 to 6.